DataBiosphere/analysis_pipeline_WDL/_documentation_/for developers/cwl-vs-wdl-dev.md

 ## assoc-aggregate.wdl
 This one has the most significant differences by far.
 Some tasks have their outputs changed to better comply with the strict output limitations of WDL, and subsequent tasks include processing to account for those changed outputs.
 As such the input and output of some tasks are not one-to-one of their CWL equivalent tasks.

-### General
+### Miscellanous
-Some of the outputs in the CWL at first look like they are globbing .txt files, but they actually are using loadContents, which works like this: For each file matched in glob, read up to the first 64 KiB of text from the file  and place it in the contents field of the file object for manipulation by outputEval.
+* loadContents: Some of the outputs in the CWL at first look like they are globbing .txt files, but they actually are using loadContents, which works like this: For each file matched in glob, read up to the first 64 KiB of text from the file  and place it in the contents field of the file object for manipulation by outputEval.
 So, the CWL's call for self[0].contents would be the first 64 KiB of the 0th file to match the .txt glob.
 That would be segments.txt in the prepare segments tasks.
 Therefore the WDL mimics this by just reading segments.txt

-This pipeline features heavy usage of the twice localized workaround.
-Some steps in the CWL actually use the same or a similiar workaround.
+* This pipeline features heavy usage of the twice localized workaround.
+(Interestingly, some steps in the CWL actually use the same or a similiar workaround, so sometimes this isn't a difference but rather a case of simultaneous invention.)

 ### High-level overview
 ![Table showing high-level overview of tasks in the CWL versus the WDL.
 Information is summarized in text.](https://raw.githubusercontent.com/DataBiosphere/analysis_pipeline_WDL/assoc-agg-part2/_documentation_/for%20developers/assoc_agg_cwl_vs_wdl.png)

 ### wdl_validate_inputs
+**Summary: New task to validate inputs**
 This is a simple to task to validate if three String? inputs are valid.
 The CWL sets them as type enum, which limits what values they can be.
 WDL does not have this type, so this task performs the validation to ensure inputs are valid.
 We do this before anything else runs as these inputs are not used until about halfway down the pipeline, and we don't want to waste user's time doing the first half if the second is doomed to fail.

 ### sbg_prepare_segments_1
 First, a point on naming: sbg_prepare_segments_1 is not to be confused with sbg_prepare_segments. sbg_prepare_segments is not used in this workflow at all, in neither the CWL or the WDL, but is used in different CWL workflows.

+#### input differences
+**Summary: CWL considers an input optional; WDL considers it required**
+The CWL accounts for there being no aggregate files, as the CWL considers them an optional input.
+We don't need to account for that because the way WDL works means it they are a required output of a previous task and a required input of this task.
+That said, if this code is reused for other WDLs, it will need adjustment in the latter half of this task (the region is marked with a comment restating this paragraph).

+#### output differences
+**Summary: CWL outputs 3 or 4 files; WDL outputs one zip file containing 3 or 4 files**
 The CWL's output of sbg_prepare_segments_1 is three or four objects:
 * An array of GDS files
 * An array of integers representing segment number